DzvinkaYarish/HPC_practice/README.md

 conda install conda-forge::matplotlib
 ```
 **Tip**:
-you don't have to load conda module every time you log in, you can add it to your `.bashrc` file
+you don't have to load conda module every time you log in, you can add it to your `.bashrc` file.
-also, it's useful to creat short aliases for long commands like so and add them to `.bashrc` as well:
+Also, it's useful to creat short aliases for long commands like so and add them to `.bashrc` as well:
 ```
 alias gjobs='squeue -u <username>'
 ```